SERVSEC-NaN/Rewards-UI/README.md

 - [ ] Reroute admin to login page if not yet signed in for business owners
 - [ ] Reroute admin to dashboard if signed in for business owners
 - [ ] Prevent non administrators to login to admin dashboard
-- [ ] Be able to do SHA256 on the token received after subscriber authentications
+- [ ] Be able to do hash tokens received after authentications
 - [ ] Store subscribers' tokens in a cache